 Indiana Quit Claim Deed | Form QCD-1

-Mailing address (§ 32-21-2-3(b)): The Deed must state the mailing address where tax statements may be mailed.
+Mailing Address (§ 32-21-2-3(b)): The form must state the mailing address where tax statements should be mailed.
 The address must be stated at the end of the conveyance and immediately preceding or following the statements required by the provision IC 36-2-11-15.

 Name of Grantor (§ 36-2-11-15(b)): The Grantor’s name must be “typewritten, stamped, or signed in a legible manner at the conclusion of the instrument.”

-Paper and formatting guidelines (§ 36-2-11-16.5(b)): Particular paper and formatting guidelines must be upheld for the Deed to be duly recorded.
-Specific requirements are noted regarding the page/s of the Deed such as:
+Paper and Formatting Guidelines (§ 36-2-11-16.5(b)): Particular paper and formatting guidelines must be upheld for the deed to be duly recorded.
+Said requirements are:

-How to file a Quit Claim Deed in Indiana (§ 32-21-2-3): It is a requirement for a recording of the Deed to be made in the County Recording Office where the property is based.
-This document provides some indication of the fees that must be paid by the party filing the Quit Claim Deed.
-However, it should be noted that as it was published in 2017, current fees may be different.
+According to § 32-21-2-3, it is a requirement for a recording of the deed to be made in the County Recording Office where the property is based.
+This document provides some indication of the fees that must be paid by the party filing the deed.

-IC 36-2-11-14 notes an additional requirement for the Deed to be recorded.
-That is, the auditor of the proper country must endorse it as:
+Additionally, § 36-2-11-14 notes that the auditor of the proper country must also endorse the deed as:

 - “Duly entered for taxation subject to final acceptance for transfer”,

 - “Duly entered for taxation” as provided by § 36-2-9-18.